Luchador/GUD/tools/geditor/docs/SETUP_MARKERS.md

 vertex colors and lighting, while the unlit line takes its orange color from the diamond model's vertex colors and is two pixels wide.

+The spline model's local +X arrow follows the tangent in the direction of camera travel.
+End controls inherit the adjacent traveled point's direction.
+Zero-tension and repeated points use nearby movement on the curve when the derivative vanishes; a wholly stationary path uses a consistent +X direction.
+Models remain upright relative to world Y, using world Z as the up reference for vertical tangents so the orientation remains valid.

 Multiplayer's procedural orbit is not an authored swirl path and is not shown.
 A setup with no swirl or no solo spawn has no swirl preview.
 Malformed paths produce a warning without hiding the other spawn/camera markers.
 Path buffers